Solve Your Data Access and Resource Capacity Constraints

 Click on the Jupyter Notebooks to configure the simulation of your experiment deployment.
 The steps of how to complete this part of the journey is laid out in the Notebooks.

-Once your experiment is running it is important to keep track of its behavior, and begin to examine the results.
+Once your dynamic recommender is running it is important to keep track of its behavior, and begin to examine the results.
 There are two dashboard softwares we have linked up to be accessible in your worker ecosystem:

 Real-Time Grafana Dashboard